sindresorhus/is-online/readme.md

 Type: `number`

 Milliseconds to wait for a server to send response.
+(Default: 2000)

 ##### hostnames

 Type: `string`, `array`

 One or more hosts to check.
+(Default: ['www.google.com', 'www.cloudflare.com', 'www.baidu.com', 'www.yandex.ru'])

 #### callback(error, online)